 For those who prefer going digital, several to-do list apps, like Todoist, will help you organized.
 The upside of going digital is that you can access the list anytime, as long as you have a mobile phone and internet connection at hand.

 Kanban is a Japanese word that literally means “signboard” or “billboard”.
-Originally developed in Japan by Toyota, the Kanban workflow visualisation method is used to focus on the process, limit unnecessary tasks and continually improve the system.
-All the task to be performed are written on “cards” that are moved forward according to their status.
+Originally developed in Japan by Toyota, the Kanban workflow visualization method is used to focus on the process, limit unnecessary tasks and continually improve the system.
+All the tasks to be performed are written on “cards” that are moved forward according to their status.

-You can use the kanban to visualise your workflow and organise tasks in to-do/ doing/ done.
-Productivity app Trello is the king of digital kanban boards.
-It’s easy, visually intuitive, and is used to organise anything, from product launches to weddings.
+You can use the kanban to visualize your workflow and organize tasks in to-do/ doing/ done.
+Productivity app Trello is the king of digital Kanban boards.
+It’s easy, visually intuitive, and is used to organize anything, from product launches to weddings.
 For a more project management-oriented solution, tools like Asana introduced kanban boards view, too, given their popularity and versatility.

 No plan is completed without clear priorities assigned to every step.
 Freelancers and creative professions juggling many projects and clients, for example, have to know exactly what needs to be done and in what order, to avoid conflicts and delays.